ravi688/CrackingTheCodingInterview/README.md

 myFunction(nullptr) // no matching call because of substitution failure myFunction(static_cast<SomeType*>(nullptr)) // OK
 ```
+#### Use the following gcc flags
+-Wall -Wextra -pedantic -fanalyzer.

 ### Insightful lessons from very experienced Software Engineers and Scientists
 #### "Simplicity is the prerequisite to reliability"